Get the Recipes

-- "Ham, water added," must contain at least 17% protein, and at most 10% added water by weight.
+- "Ham, water added" must contain at least 17% protein, and can contain at most 10% added water by weight.

-- "Ham and water product," can contain any amount of added water.
-Check the label to see how much water is actually added to it (the ham we tasted from Cook's had a whopping 23% of added liquid!).
+- "Ham and water product" can contain any amount of added water.
+Check the label to see how much water is actually added to it (the ham we tasted from Cook's had a whopping 23% added liquid!).

 As far as how these different products taste, it should be obvious that the more water is added to a ham, the less "hammy" it'll be.
-We tasted the four different types of ham side-by-side to confirm.
-Tasters nearly unanimously placed the hams with the least added water at the top, and the most added water at the bottom.
-"Ham and water product" had a spongy texture with an unpleasantly wet mouthfeel.
-Plain old "Ham," on the other hand, was meaty and moist.
+We tasted the four different types of ham side by side to confirm.
+Tasters nearly unanimously placed the hams with the least added water at the top, and the ones with the most added water at the bottom.
+"Ham and water product" had a spongy texture and an unpleasantly wet mouthfeel.
+Plain old "ham," on the other hand, was meaty and moist.

 Q: Are boneless hams better or worse than bone-in?[top]